efipsom/efipsom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am based in the School of Engineering Mathematics and Technology at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/).
+Efi Psomopoulou is based in the School of Engineering Mathematics and Technology at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/).

 Part of the [Dexterous Robotics Theme](https://www.bristolroboticslab.com/dexterous-robotics) and the [Intelligent Systems Lab](https://www.bristol.ac.uk/engineering/research/intelligent-systems/).